Fibromyalgia Breakthrough -

 Autoimmunity Overlaps with Other Conditions

 The risk profile for CFS is similar to the risk profiles for a number of autoimmune diseases.
-Studies are inconsistent with regards to the presence of auto-antibodies (antibodies that attack the body’s own tissues) in CFS, so the disease is unlikely to be due to auto-immunity, making it more likely connected to infectious disease.
+Studies are inconsistent with regards to the presence of auto-antibodies (antibodies that attack the body's own tissues) in CFS, so the disease is unlikely to be due to auto-immunity, making it more likely connected to infectious disease.
 In Lyme disease patients, we typically see that the patient was diagnosed at one time or another with several autoimmune diseases, but almost certainly the previous physicians were confused.
+If you have any questions or would like to learn more about customized treatment options, contact us.